gitansalaza/gitansalaza/README.md

 - 👋 Hi, I’m @gitansalaza.
 - 👀 I’m interested in DevOps/CloudOps topics.
 - 🌱 I’m currently learning Devops tools such as, Git, GitLab, Jenkins, Ansible, Docker, Kubernetes, and Python.
-- 💞️ I’m looking to collaborate on any DevOps project in which from one hand I'm able to contribute, and on the other Iit helps myself to gather experience.
+- 💞️ I’m looking to collaborate on any DevOps projects where in one hand I'm able to contribute, and on the other it helps myself to gather experience.
 - 📫 How to reach me, please send a message to antonio.salazar@ymail.com

 <!---